Saurabh240/INFO/learnings/java-interview-guide/java/multithreading.md

 ### Q-5: How do threads communicate

 - Threads communicate using `wait()`, `notify()`, and `notifyAll()` methods.
 The `wait()` method releases the lock on an object, allowing other threads to acquire it.
 Once the work is done, a thread can use `notify()` to wake up one waiting thread or `notifyAll()` to wake up all waiting threads.
 These methods must be used within a synchronized context to avoid `IllegalMonitorStateException`.

+### Q-6: What is a thread in Java?
+A lightweight subprocess.
+Java provides multithreading capabilities using Thread class or Runnable interface.

+### Q-7: What is the difference between Runnable and Callable in Java?
+Runnable: Doesn't return a result or throw checked exceptions.
+Callable: Returns a result and can throw checked exceptions.

+### Q-8: What is volatile keyword in Java?
+Ensures that the value of a variable is always read from and written to main memory, avoiding cached local copies.

+### Q-9: Explain ExecutorService.
+Manages a pool of threads.
+Allows asynchronous task execution and manages the lifecycle of threads.

+### Q-10: What is ConcurrentHashMap?
+A thread-safe version of HashMap using segment-based locking, allowing concurrent read/write operations.